 The directions for the Tusher Canyon area will get you in view of these formation.
 After that, you can continue to try following the directions or, as I did, just follow any 4x4 road heading towards them.
 A little trial and error is just as quick as stopping at every crossing or Y to reread the directions.
 If you are in a jeep, and you should be, it's fun just getting there anyway.
 Just don't be a jerk by taking shortcuts off the existing roads.
 Allow yourself a full day to get in, do a climb or two and get out.

-Browse More Classics in Monitor and Merrimac Buttes
+Browse More Rock Climbing Classics in Monitor and Merrimac Buttes

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Monitor and Merrimac Buttes:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Monitor and Merrimac Buttes:

 Featured Route For Monitor and Merrimac Buttes